Key facts at a glance:

 - Iron: Important for oxygen transport in the blood

-Nitrates and betalains in beetroot: Their special effect
+Nitrates and betalains in beetroot: The special effects

-What distinguishes beetroot from other vegetables are two special ingredients that are rarely found in this combination.
+What sets beetroot apart from other vegetables are two special ingredients that are rarely found in this combination.

 Nitrates: Beetroot contains natural nitrates, which the body converts into nitric oxide (NO).
-This process begins in the mouth through bacteria in saliva (3).
-Nitric oxide helps blood vessels relax and widen, improving blood flow (3).
+This process begins in the mouth through bacteria in the saliva (3).
+Nitric oxide helps blood vessels relax and widen, which improves blood circulation (3).

 Betalains: These pigments give beetroot its intense color.
-Betanin – the main betalain – has a particularly strong antioxidant effect (2).
+Especially betanin – the main betalain – has an antioxidant effect (2).
 Beetroot is one of the few vegetables that contain betalains.
-Betalains are sensitive to heat.
-When steaming, do not cook for longer than 15 minutes, and when roasting, do not cook for more than an hour to preserve the nutrients (2).
+Betalains are heat-sensitive.
+When steaming, keep it under 15 minutes, and when roasting, under one hour, to preserve the nutrients (2).

 5 quick beetroot recipes for every day